 In “Deep Drilling Earth’s Crust”, the band’s singer, Sisli uses her deepest guttural roars to describe “splintering cracks” in stolen Sámi land.
 This terrain has been “prepared for chaos” by the annihilation of its flora and fauna.
 She conjures drills “tearing light” into “places where darkness should reign” and sings of “heavy metals and radiation leach” poisoning every creature that drinks from Arctic waterways.
 “A mine”, as the band’s drummer puts it, “is like an open wound that will continue to bleed for centuries”.
 Some of their most vicious condemnation, on songs like “Fuck Ecofascism”, is reserved for those who direct blame towards overpopulation in the global south, rather than overconsumption in the global North.
 They condemn, too, the greenwashing that celebrates the mining of minerals used for so-called “clean” technologies to fuel capitalist visions of a “green transition”.
 The closing salvo of Unearthly Rites’ album is a galvanising call to “fight for what is left”.
 The album name, Ecdysis (the term for the shedding of an insect’s exoskeleton and its growth into a new form), expresses “deep disappointment with modern humanity” but hope for, and belief in, transformative possibilities.

 The Gramscian phrase “Pessimism of the Intellect, Optimism of the Will” seems to capture something of the function of Unearthly Rites’ live performance.
-In the face of the overwhelming financial clout of the mines and the hegemonic culture of extractive capitalism, the music’s extraordinary sensory overload provides a shared ritual of catharsis for processing eco-anxiety and rage.
+In the face of the overwhelming financial clout of the mines and the hegemonic culture of extractive capitalism, the music’s extraordinary sensory overload provides shared rituals of catharsis for processing eco-anxiety and rage.
 “It’s a grim world”, Sisli says, and “these are grim times.
 We need more grim music”.

 V